Preface

 The third is its integrated tool progression.
 Many textbooks teach Excel, SQL, and visualization tools in isolation.
 This book teaches them as complementary stages of a single workflow.
 Part II covers Excel.
 Part III covers SQL.
 Part IV covers Power BI.
 Part V brings all three tools together in integrated projects where students extract data using SQL, analyze it in Excel, and present results in Power BI within a single engagement.
 This progression mirrors how analytics projects work in practice, where no single tool handles every stage.

 The fourth is its design as an open educational resource.
-The book and all companion datasets are freely available, and every tool used in the exercises is either free or included with standard institutional licenses.
+The book and its companion dataset are freely available, and every tool used in the exercises is either free or included with standard institutional licenses.
 The Open Access section on the book’s landing page describes the licensing terms in detail.

 Pedagogical Design